 Further information on fees is available at the Registrar's website.

-Full-time PhD students are guaranteed funding equal to at least tuition and ancillary fees plus $13,000 for four years, which may take into account any external funding received by the student.
+Full-time PhD students are guaranteed funding equal to at least tuition plus $13,000 for four years, which may take into account any external funding received by the student.

 The Graduate Diploma (GDip) is a professional graduate program and students in this program are expected to fund their own education.
 The School of Graduate and Postdoctoral Studies has a needs-based bursary program to assist full-time students in professional graduate programs whose costs exceed their government loan.